When I tell people that I’m from Venezuela and I live in Europe, they start dreaming about the romantic idea of living abroad in some foreign land.

 You don’t need to be necessarily living abroad to appreciate this.
 There are many reasons why people move somewhere else than their place of origin.
 Maybe for the experience, maybe for work or university.
 Maybe they were sent there against their will.
 Maybe they are running away from incompetent governments or even worse, wars.

 Regardless of what is your case, I want to ask you something.
 Are you making these sacrifices be worth it? or are you just complaining about how things are there where you are?
-Have you made the conscious and proactive decision to make the most and grow from the experiences you encounter every day?
+Have you made a conscious and proactive decision to make the most and grow from the experiences you encounter every day?